anushk2026a/Fifa/docs/14-roadmap.md

 ## Phase 1 — Static site (NOW)

-**Goal:** a fast, clean, trustworthy FIFA WC 2026 directory — all 16 city pages, Home, Locations, News, Contact — with hardcoded content and no backend.
+**Goal:** a fast, clean, trustworthy FIFA WC 2026 directory — all 16 city pages, Home, Locations, News, Contact — with hardcoded content and only a small backend for the Contact form (SMTP email).

 ### Build order (client's instruction)
 ```